University of Houston

 UH Sugar Land Campus

-The University of Houston maintains an off-campus institution in Sugar Land that serves about 3,000 students, offering a variety of classes that lead to undergraduate and graduate degrees from UH, including a Second Degree BSN program.
+The UH Sugar Land Campus (14000 University Boulevard, Sugar Land, TX 77479) serves about 3,000 students and offers a variety of classes that lead to undergraduate and graduate degrees from UH, including a Second Degree BSN program.

 *as reported to the National Science Foundation